-Students meeting the above will be cleared to return to clinical/practicum site duties by Student Health Services or their primary care physician.
+Students meeting the CDC guidelines will be cleared to return to clinical/practicum site duties by Student Health Services or their primary care physician.
 Documentation from a primary care physician must be provided to Student Health Service and the school designee.

 - Fax: 203-582-8924